In today's lesson, we'll cover two confusing capitalization rules. Here we go!

 We do not capitalize winter or spring in these sentences since they are both being used to name seasons.

-The 2020 Summer Olympics will be hosted in Japan.
+The 2020 Summer Olympics were hosted in Japan.

 When I was a classroom teacher, I read Brian's Winter with my students.